Promotional recording

-Promotional single
+Single

-A promotional single (digital single in South Korea) is a single that is made available to radio stations, nightclubs, music publications, and other media outlets by a record label to promote a commercial single or album.
+A promotional single ("digital single" in South Korea) is a single that is made available to radio stations, nightclubs, music publications, and other media outlets by a record label to promote a commercial single or album.
 A song may be released as a promotional single even if no commercial version of the single is available to buy.
-An example is "Theme to St. Trinian's" by Girls Aloud, released as a promotional single for the movie St. Trinian’s.
-The song was later removed as a single to avoid confusion with Girls Aloud’s actual single "Call The Shots".
+An example is "Theme to St. Trinian's" by Girls Aloud, released as a promotional single for the movie St. Trinian's.
+The song was later removed as a single to avoid confusion with Girls Aloud's actual single "Call the Shots".

 The promo single is usually recognized by its limited liner notes and cover artwork as well as its unique catalog number (or the occasional lack thereof).
 Quite often, vinyl records will be issued in a generic cardboard jacket or white paper sleeve while CDs will be issued in a slimline jewel case or cardboard sleeve.

 There may also be promotion-specific terms stamped on the disc or its cover, most notably "For Promotional Use Only" and "Not For Resale".

 The advance promo single is furnished to DJs sometimes weeks or months in advance of a domestic release to give record labels an opportunity to build interest in the single and gauge response to the single.
 Unlike a finished promo single, these are commonly test pressings or white labels and thus are manufactured in limited runs.
 Traditionally, these promotional copies were supplied to DJs through music pools.
 Despite the good intention, there has been some dispute within the industry whether an advanced promotion is a good thing or not.
 Building interest is naturally considered a good thing, but it may have the opposite effect when interested persons are unable to find a new song in the record stores for quite some time.

 Acetates and test pressings

 On rare occasions a special type of demonstration record known as an acetate disc has been distributed to radio stations as a promo.
 Instead of being mass-produced these records are cut one at a time in the recording studio from a master tape source.
 They were generally made in very low quantity with hand-written labels.
 The soft acetate surface of these discs can be played no more than about 10 times before they start to wear out.

-Another type of rare item which has occasionally been used as a promo is a "test pressing" or white label.
+Another type of rare item which has occasionally been used as a promo is a "test pressing" or white label record.
 These are the first disc copies pressed at the factory.
 They are used to check manufacturing quality before mass production begins.